drupov/apollo-react-authentication/README.md

 # Apollo React Authetication Demo

-A demo React app for authentication (only frontend).
+Demo React app for authentication with Apollo Context and Drupal 8.

 Should work with a Drupal 8 as backend and JWT module installed and configured there.